affableashish/k8s-hands-on/README.md

    For eg:
    `docker rm elegant_ramanujan`

    You can't remove a container that's running, but you can force a container to be stopped and removed with the `-f` flag.
-Only use this iff the app inside the container doesn't need to perform a graceful shutdown.
+Only use this if the app inside the container doesn't need to perform a graceful shutdown.

    For eg:
    `docker container rm -f elegant_ramanujan`